-This page lists many of the military pillboxes and some other (mainly) wartime remnants found in situ and on the beach along the coast of the East Riding of Yorkshire south of Bridlington, the greater part of which is called Holderness.
+This page lists many of the military pillboxes and some other (mainly) wartime remnants found in situ and on the beach along the coast of the East Riding of Yorkshire, the greater part of which is called Holderness.
 Entries are presented from north to south.

-Because of their ease of recognition and relative durability, such structures are convenient for illustrating the extent of coastal erosion as well as changes to the beach.
+Because of their ease of recognition and relative durability, such structures can be convenient for illustrating the extent of coastal erosion as well as changes to the beach.

 Pillboxes in the list are often of the lozenge type, a design specific to the north-east of England.
 Other structures are described accordingly.